Maple06/fastapi-indobert-nlp/README.md

 ```
 (If error-status is 0, error-message is not outputted)

-### This is a semi-ready for deployment module by interns at PT Kazee Digital Indonesia for private company usage (PT.
+### This is a ready for deployment module by interns at PT Kazee Digital Indonesia for private company usage (PT.
 IAM Influencer Indonesia)